Werameli/SolenoxBrowserReborn/README.md

 ### IMPORTANT NOTE
 - Next update will be very huge and beacuse I am solo, I can't make it fast!
 Please, be patient and just wait
+- Also added a Sneak Peek in "about" window

 ### List of programming languages:
 - Python 3.10